-- Embrace diversity in our workplace through providing equitable opportunities for people from diverse groups within our community. - Enhance workplace opportunities and experiences for Aboriginal and Torres Strait Islander people and people with disabilities. - Strengthen our safe and inclusive workplace with an enhanced emphasis on mental health and wellbeing.
+- Maximise the potential of our diverse workplace through providing equitable opportunities for our identified diversity groups to ensure an engaged and productive workplace. - Focus our efforts to enhance the workplace opportunities, experiences and careers for Aboriginal and Torres Strait Islander people and people with disabilities. - Strengthen our safe and inclusive workplace with an enhanced emphasis on mental health and wellbeing and workplace conflict intervention initiatives.